I already have a master's, why get this one?

 You may apply for an official deficiency plan after you complete 12 credit hours of school library certification courses.
 Most districts require a deficiency plan to grant you emergency certification.
-If you are a current student, you can find the instructions for applying for a deficiency plan listed in the certification cohort in Blackboard Learn, under the content folder "Getting Certified in Texas".
+If you are a current student, you can find the instructions for applying for a deficiency plan listed in the certification cohort in Canvas, under the content folder "Getting Certified in Texas".

 How do I get emergency certification?

 This is granted by the district, not through UNT.
 The district requires at least 12 credit hours completed and an official deficiency plan showing you are enrolled in a certification program.

 How do I apply for certification from the State of Texas?

 The UNT Certification office has an online site to assist you with this process.
 Applying directly to TEA may delay or negate your effort to receive your certificate.

 Is there anything I can work on prior to starting classes?